Lisdoonvarna Music Festival: 1983

 The 1983 festival was cut from three days to two and was moved two weeks later to 30–31 July to take advantage of the August Holiday.
 It was headlined by Rory Gallagher and Van Morrison, while Peter Green, Christy Moore, Amazulu, Dennis Bovell, Climax Blues Band, John Martyn, Moving Hearts and Stockton's Wing also played.
 Attendance was estimated at 40,000.
 Attendees included American singer-songwriter Rickie Lee Jones, who recounted meeting Van Morrison in her memoir.

 After over a thousand people without tickets had breached the fence on the first day, organisers recruited members of a Hells Angels motorcycle group to bolster security.
 A further breach on the second day led to running battles between festival goers and the Hells Angels, which resulted in injuries, motorcycles being vandalised and tents burned.
 In a separate incident, eight festival goers disregarded warning notices and swam out to a sandbank.
-They were washed out to sea and drowned, while several others had to be rescued by emergency services.
+The victims, all men aged 17 to 25, were washed out to sea and drowned, while several others had to be rescued by emergency services.

 The 1983 events led to a significant backlash from the local community in Lisdoonvarna who, at a public meeting, expressed concerns about vandalism, public intoxication and drug use by festival goers and voted to oppose the festival occurring again in the area.
 The 1983 festival had resulted in a financial loss and proved to be the last of the festival's original run.